NetCIL Client User Guide

 Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: http://fogbugz.ed2c.com/default.asp?pg=pgDownload&pgType=pgWikiAttachment&ixAttachment=98&sFileName=export%20org%20message.jpg

-Once the V-Card is open, you will need to press Save and Close to keep this organization in your address book.
+Press Save and Close to keep this organization in your address book.

 Data Entry - Community Activities